islamSorifulhero/Emergency-Hotline/readme.md

 How it works:

 i.
-Suppose you click a <button> inside a <div>.
+Suppose you click a <button> inside a <div>

 ii.
-First, the event triggers on the <button> .
+First, the event triggers on the <button>

 iii.
-Then, the same event bubbles up to the parent <div>.
+Then, the same event bubbles up to the parent <div>

 iv.
 After that, it bubbles up to <body>, and finally to <html> and document.